ml4/base/README.md

 . init.sh
 ```
 * The `run.sh` will list all AMIs with a tag Name = `base` and delete all but the latest and their corresponding snapshots.
 Read the code.
+* The build should take ~40 mminutes mostly due to the import process to AWS and copying the AMI into the chosen region.
+Multi-region copies are not currently supported, but are penned for dev.

 ## Notes
 * Running the build below means the Ubuntu default user password used will be on your file system only during the build.